A guide to choosing between the two treks

 So you want to go trekking in Nepal.
 Wonderful!
 We want to go with you!
-But do you choose the Annapurna Circuit trek or the Everest Base Camp trek?
-Helping you answer that question is what this blog post is all about.
-We talk trek length, difficulty, variety, weather, cost and more!
+But do you hike the Annapurna Circuit or to Everest Base Camp?
+Helping you answer that question is what this post is all about.
+We talk trek length, difficulty, weather, cost and more!

 Trip duration